RavenSecurity/RavenSecurity/README.md

 -->

-I am Rayan, Managed Services L1 Engineer at NTT Ltd. and I'm passionate about Cybersecurity.
+I am Rayan, I work as a MS L1 Engineer at NTT Ltd. and I'm passionate about Cybersecurity.

 ## ⚡ Technologies
 Talk to me about: